No Spring for Frazer: Plot

-Jones and Frazer worm their way into Mr Blewitt's house, and Jones distracts Mr Blewitt while Frazer searches the coffin.
-Mr Blewitt tells Jones that his brother came home after buying best end of neck from Jones, looked at it, and cried: "Look at that!
+Jones and Frazer worm their way into Mr Bluett's house, and Jones distracts Mr Bluett while Frazer searches the coffin.
+Mr Bluett tells Jones that his brother came home after buying best end of neck from Jones, looked at it, and cried: "Look at that!
 All bloody bone!" before collapsing and dying from the shock.
-Jones takes offence at the comment and claims Mr Blewitt is accusing him of "doing in" his brother, and drags Frazer out of the house in indignation before he has had a chance to fully inspect the coffin.
+Jones takes offence at the comment and claims Mr Bluett is accusing him of "doing in" his brother, and drags Frazer out of the house in indignation before he has had a chance to fully inspect the coffin.

 Mainwaring rings GHQ to enquire about spare springs, but none is in stock.
 Walker has a friend who is a metal worker, but he cannot help them because he is currently in prison.
-So, Mainwaring decides that they should return to Mr Blewitt's house that night and break in after Mr Blewitt has gone to bed.
+So, Mainwaring decides that they should return to Mr Bluett's house that night and break in after Mr Bluett has gone to bed.
 However, when Jones and Frazer climb into the dining room via the kitchen window, they are shocked to find that the coffin lid is screwed down.
-They attempt to unscrew it with Pike's scout knife, but they are interrupted by Mr Blewitt coming down the stairs and quickly make their exit.
+They attempt to unscrew it with Pike's scout knife, but they are interrupted by Mr Bluett coming down the stairs and quickly make their exit.

 The next morning, while Frazer is officiating Horace's funeral, the platoon arrives at the churchyard, just as the procession arrive at the grave.
 They stick a "Danger!
 Unexploded Bomb" sign in the ground and warn the vicar and the mourners that there is an unexploded bomb in the churchyard.
 However, it is just a ruse to clear the churchyard.
 Later, Jones' section arrives at the grave to retrieve the spring.
 Jones reluctantly climbs inside to check, but they are interrupted by the verger, who has come to fill in the grave.
 However, they are unable to remove Jones from the grave, so the verger is understandably surprised when the earth he digs into the grave is flung back at him.